One-Dimensional Polynomial Interpolation#

 The function values at the unisolvent nodes are equal to the coefficients of a polynomial in the Lagrange basis \(c_{\mathrm{lag}, \alpha}\):

-where \(A\) is the multi-index set and \(\Psi_{\alpha}\)’s are Lagrange basis polynomials, each of which satisfies:
+where \(A\) is the multi-index set and \(\Psi_{\mathrm{lag}, \alpha}\)’s are Lagrange basis polynomials, where each of the Lagrange basis polynomial satisfies:

 where \(\delta_{\cdot, \cdot}\) denotes the Kronecker delta.